nschlia/ffmpegfs/README.md

 If using the FFmpeg support (Libav works as well, but FFmpeg is recommended):

 * [FFmpeg](https://www.FFmpeg.org/) or [Libav](https://www.Libav.org/)

+Please note that ffmpegfs is in active development, so the main branch may be unstable (but offer nice gimmicks, though).
+If you need a stable version please get one (preferrably the latest) release.

+Feel free to clone this project and add your own features.
+If they are interesting for others they might be pushed back into this project.
+Same applies to bug fixes, if you discover a bug your welcome to fix it!

 Future Plans
 ------------